Sled Sicamous

 Educate Yourself

 Get avalanche training.
-For a list of courses near you, go to www.avalanche.ca .
-This sledsicamous.com website does not prepare you to travel in avalanche terrain.
+For a list of courses near you, go to www.avalanche.ca.
+Sledsicamous.com does not prepare you to travel in avalanche terrain.

 Plan Your Trip